adpunt/scientific_computing/README.md

 # Prim's and Dijkstra's Algorithms

-This repo provides an implementation of and comparison between Prim's and Dijkstra's algorithms.
+An implementation of Prim's and Dijkstra's algorithms.
 Both are graph optimisation algorithims, although each have slightly different implementations and uses.

-### Background
+## Background

 Before we look into the algorithm, we must first understand minimum spanning trees (MSTs) and the idea of a shortest path.

-## Minimum Spanning Trees
+### Minimum Spanning Trees

 We start out with an undirected weighted graph, consisting of vertices, edges, and edge weights.
 A spanning tree is a subgraph that connects all the vertices of a graph.
 The MST is a spanning tree such that the sum of the edge weights, or the distance, is minimised.